GoyaPtyLtd/BaseElements-Plugin/Libraries/macOS/FMWrapper.framework/Versions/A/Headers/README.txt

 FMXExtern.h
   If C++17 mode is enabled in Xcode or Visual C++, the various ...AutoPtr helper classes based on std::auto_ptr<> will be disabled, as C++17 fully deprecated std::auto_ptr<>.

+FMMiniPlugIn.xcodeproj
+  Xcode 10 has deprecated 32-bit builds, so the project file has removed the i386 architecture.
+  Our switch to Xcode 10 also means that the FMWrapper.framework that plug-ins link against is also now 64-bit only.
+  Use a prior release of the Plug-in SDK if support for 32-bit architectures on macOS is required.

 List of changes for 17
 ----------------------